Synell/synell/README.md

 # Hi, I'm Synel! 👋

 - Pretty much a fullstack developer but I prefer frontend, as I like making things look pretty.
 - I like making apps with PySide6 or random stuff with python.
-I'm also learning C#, C++ and PowerPC Assembly for some projects you can find on my [website](https://synell.github.io/).
+I'm also learning C#, C++ and PowerPC Assembly for some projects.
 - I like making websites with HTML, CSS, and JS.
 - I'm currently working on *[SumiWave](https://github.com/Synell/SumiWaveWeb) (this repo is private for now, it'll become public when the first release will be available)*.
 - Always looking for new things to learn!